jeffsmith8/RBPsuite/README.md

 __Routine Processing__
 _These tools clean up MaxQuant outputs_
 * Manipulation, renaming of samples, and rewriting of Max Quant .txt outputs
-* Re-annotation of protein and gene names with any user-selected convention utilising a stable convention
+* Re-annotation of protein and gene names with any user-selected convention utilising a stable picking algorithm
 * Limits the impact of peptide false transfer rates (due to Match Between Runs) on the identification of proteins by Intensity or iBAQ intensity
 * Removes gene duplication by disqualifying protein isoforms from generating multiple protein groups for disparate parents